 This was my first trip to XOYO.
 Another basement venue in London.
 The show was for over 18s only so I managed to sneak in for the soundcheck so that (almost 14 year old) Adam could get a look at and listen to one of the bands that fill up my life.
 Unfortunately the soundcheck wasn’t happening… a missing kick-drum pedal and a blown fuse meant that most of what was happening was nothing.
 We went for a pizza and returned an hour later just when the had band decided to soundcheck without a kick-drum pedal… half-way through a pedal was found and it all came to a halt again.
 The soundcheck, when it happened for real, was hurried and comprised of half-songs - but still enough to thrill the boy (and me obviously).

 I walked Hazel and Adam to the station and then headed back to the venue for the gig.
 Support act were a Scottish hippy-folk band called Haight Ashbury (well how could they not use the word “hippy” to describe them) - they comprised two female singers, the dark one playing a drum and a tamborine (and wearing fantastic glasses), the blonde one playing a bass and both of them singing… at the same time.
 In the middle was a guy who mostly played a guitar but also some peculiar stringed instrument that looked like a cigar box with a stick nailed to it.
 They made nice sounds…

-Dean announced that their show atwould be the last time they'd play the "plays Galaxie 500" shows in the UK - "maybe we'll do it again in 20 years" - while I've loved the nostalgia-wallowing and have enjoyed every minute of all three shows I have to agree that I think it's time to move on.
+Dean announced that their show at Truck Festival in July would be the last time they’d play the “plays Galaxie 500” shows in the UK - “maybe we’ll do it again in 20 years” - while I’ve loved the nostalgia-wallowing and have enjoyed every minute of all three shows I have to agree that I think it’s time to move on.
 My intention is to go to Truck for one last fling.